Table of Contents

 Many people fail to consider the long-term collateral effects of having a DUI on their criminal records.
 A drunk driving conviction in Michigan can result in imprisonment and strict probation.

 These are all just collateral effects that most people fail to consider after being arrested for drunk driving.
-Even for first-time offenders, these consequences can have lasting effects on a person’s record and they will have to answer the for the rest of their lives.
+Even for first-time offenders, these consequences can have lasting effects on a person’s record, and they will have to answer for the rest of their lives.

 Speaking to an experienced DUI attorney is very important if you are arrested for a DUI charge.
 A skilled lawyer may be able to help you explore all the possible options to protect your rights and your freedom.
 At Michigan Defense Law, attorney Paul J. Tafelski and his team of experienced DUI lawyers have years of experience working with clients who are facing DUI charges.